nicholas-maltbie/gddoc2yml/README.md

       --path PATH [PATH ...]
                             A path to an XML file or a directory containing XML files to parse.
       --filter FILTER [FILTER ...]
-                            The filepath patterns for XML files to filter.
+                            Regex filepath patterns for XML files to filter.
       --output OUTPUT       output path to store xrefmap.
 ```